sidm11/ZzeeBot/README.md

 ## ATTENTION!
-we are not responsible for your discord account! this program violates the ToC discord rules! your discord account may be blocked!
+we are not responsible for your discord account! this program violates the ToS discord rules! your discord account may be blocked!

 happy use! <3